 As a property manager, you’ll be dealing with repair and maintenance issues on a daily basis.
 If you can at least have a general idea of what to do in these situations, you’ll be able to better serve your clients.

 Other necessary skills include:

 What is the career outlook for property managers?

-This is largely due to the following:
+The trend is largely due to these factors.

 2) More people are moving into condominium buildings.
-These are typically operated by a property management company.

 Where do property managers work?